UA-141369524-4

 • Bake at 350°F/180°F for 20 minutes and then pull out of oven and add sauce and vegetable toppings.
 For wet or frozen veggies, cook those separately in a pan before adding to pizza.
 Bake for another 10-15 minutes or until bottom of crust is fully baked.

 Cabbage soup is a great fall soup and for year round.
-And when you add beet juice, you get a beautiful color… you can’t beat that!
+When you add beet juice, you get a beautiful color… and you can’t beat that in a bowl!

 Cabbage soup with red beets.

-Tamarind is the sour taste that’ll set your soup apart from the rest.
+Tamarind is one ingredient with a tart-sour taste that’ll set your soup apart from the rest.
 It’s commonly used in more exotic sauces and dishes.

 If you buy tamarind paste that has seeds, to remove the seeds: pull apart taffy-texture-like pieces.
 Then place the tamarind paste in a bowl with heated water (just below boiling water is good).
 You can leave for a few hours or even overnight.
 Then the tamarind taffy-sticky texture should slip off more easily.